 Agriscience has been evolving for years.
 Our agriscience program is developing based on Science, Technology, Engineering and Math combined with the agriscience pathways.
 Simply put, agriscience develops a scientific mind and agricultural skills.
 The engineering component coupled with the advanced technology allows our students to experience hydroponics labs, drones in field work, biofuel development and food-to-table opportunities.

-If you would like to know more about the academy, please contact
+If you would like to know more about the program, please contact

 Shepaug Principal, Kim Gallo: firstname.lastname@example.org or